canmom/canmom.github.io/fiction/undefinedbehaviour.md

 Violet was spared further questioning by another door opening.
 Su-ni.
 She was dressed in the same odd uniform as the two of us, but hers was a much richer purple.

+"You signed the thing?" she said, with a yawn.
+I nodded.
+Su-ni walked to the windows and pulled the curtain back.

+Light spilled into the room, and I went to peer out.
+Outside was... water.
+A scraggly cliff going straight down to the sea, which stretched nearly to the horizon.
+I could make out a distant smudge of land.

+"Where is this?"

+"Scotland."
+Su-ni said.
+"Firth of Clyde.
+Basically, we're on a rock."